yash752-stack/contentflow/README.md

 > Built specifically to demonstrate the skills required for Publive's Software Developer Intern role.

-A production-style headless CMS backend with an AI content assistant — the exact type of system Publive builds for 150+ digital media clients.
+A production-style headless CMS backend with an AI content assistant — the exact type of system Publive builds for 150+ digital media clients

 ## Tech Stack